-Usain Bolt's bitter farewell
+Usain Bolt's agonizing track farewell

 - Ethiopia's Muktar Edris wins gold

-(CNN)Usain Bolt's farewell appearance ended in a disastrous fashion as he pulled up injured on the final leg of the men's 4x100m relay at the world championships in London Saturday.
+(CNN)Usain Bolt's farewell appearance ended in disastrous fashion as he pulled up injured on the final leg of the men's 4x100m relay at the world championships in London Saturday.

 Bolt took the baton for Jamaica in third place but within a few strides he had fallen to the ground, clutching his left leg, as host Britain secured a shock gold ahead of a United States team containing Justin Gatlin.